Report: Rams considering trading franchise corner Trumaine Johnson

 The news is somewhat surprising in that the Rams would seem to lack depth at the position without Johnson, 27, who became the first corner to be franchised in back to back seasons since 2005 (Charles Woodson).

-The Rams allowed Janoris Jenkins to talk in free agency last offseason, and the remaining options on the roster come with question marks.
+The Rams allowed Janoris Jenkins to walk in free agency last offseason, and the remaining options on the roster come with question marks.
 E.J.
 Gaines has starter potential but has been beset by injuries.
 Slot corner Lamarcus Joyner has been up and down.
 After that, it’s Troy Hill, Mike Jordan and Blake Countess, who have yet to show starter potential.

 The 6-2, 206-pound Johnson had only one interception last season but has 16 in his five years in the NFL, including seven in 2015.
 But he also has missed 11 games over the past three seasons.